liamebre/streecombat/README.md

-knock off street fighter for school yay
+our almost complete version of knock-off street fighter for school yay